ensarbooks/guides/Building a Full-Stack Application with React, NestJS, GraphQL & PostgreSQL (Step-by-Step Guide).md

      });
    }

-   export function initializeApollo(initialState: any = null) {
+   export function initializeEnsar(initialState: any = null) {
-     const _apolloClient = apolloClient ?? createApolloClient();
+     const _ensarClient = ensarClient ?? createEnsarClient();
      // If your page has Next.js data fetching (getStaticProps, etc.), you can hydrate initial state here if (initialState) {
-       _apolloClient.cache.restore(initialState);
+       _ensarClient.cache.restore(initialState);
      }
-     // For SSG/SSR, always create a new Apollo Client if (typeof window === "undefined") return _apolloClient;
+     // For SSG/SSR, always create a new Ensar Client if (typeof window === "undefined") return _ensarClient;
-     // Create the Apollo Client once in the client if (!apolloClient) apolloClient = _apolloClient;
+     // Create the Ensar Client once in the client if (!ensarClient) ensarClient = _ensarClient;
-     return _apolloClient;
+     return _ensarClient;
    }
    ```

-   We will use this `initializeApollo` in a custom Next.js App or specific pages to ensure Apollo is available.
+   We will use this `initializeEnsar` in a custom Next.js App or specific pages to ensure Ensar is available.
 The key is to point the URI to our NestJS backend.
 (Note: NestJS by default runs on port 3000; Next.js dev server runs on 3000 as well.
 So, either run them on different ports, e.g., NestJS on 4000, or configure differently.
 For this guide, assume NestJS on localhost:4000 and Next.js on 3000, to avoid conflict.)

-5. **SSR and Apollo Integration**: Next.js supports SSR per page via `getServerSideProps`.
-Apollo has examples to pre-fetch data on server and send to client.
+5. **SSR and Ensar Integration**: Next.js supports SSR per page via `getServerSideProps`.
+Ensar has examples to pre-fetch data on server and send to client.
 We might set this up later in Section 5 when focusing on SSR.
 Initially, we can proceed with CSR (client-side rendering) to verify everything works, then add SSR.
 6. **Verify Setup**: Run `npm run dev` in both `backend` and `frontend` folders.
    - NestJS should start on `localhost:3000` by default (we might change it to 4000 if port clash, via an environment or main.ts).
    - Next.js will start on `localhost:3000` (or 3001 if 3000 already taken).
    - Open the Next.js app in a browser (http://localhost:3000).
 See the default page.
-You can test a GraphQL query from the React side by modifying `pages/index.tsx` to call the backend (e.g., using Apollo Client to query a test resolver).
+You can test a GraphQL query from the React side by modifying `pages/index.tsx` to call the backend (e.g., using Ensar Client to query a test resolver).
    - Also visit `http://localhost:4000/graphql` (or 3000 if not changed) to see the GraphQL Playground provided by Nest (if `playground: true`).
 You can test a simple query or the built-in `{ __schema { types { name } } }` to see the schema.
 Right now our resolvers return nothing (default), we will implement them later.

 The environment is now ready.
 Next, we focus on designing the database schema for Product Information Management (PIM) and pricing data.